cns-t3/CNS-T3/README.md

 - unit-test-fastapi
 - sonarqube-scans

 We have CD which deploys to production (Azure Kubernetes Service) on every push to main.
 This is done via the yaml configuration files under the `k8s` folder.
-There are Dockerfiles for the frontend-service and for each backend API endpoint, and our `cd-pipeline.yaml` builds the Docker images and pushes them to the Docker Registry.
+There are Dockerfiles for the frontend-service and for each backend API endpoint, and our `cd-pipeline.yaml` builds the Docker images, pushes them to the Docker Registry, pull images from the registry and deploy them to AKS.
+The environment variables needed for each microservices are stored as GitHub Actions Secrets which will be retrieved when the CD workflow is run.

+The environment variables used for CI and CD workflow includes (stored in GitHub Action Secrets):
+* `ANALYTICS_DNS`: Analytics MS AKS ClusterIP
+* `AZURE_CREDENTIALS`: AKS Service Principal Details to log in to Azure (including clientId, clientSecret, subscriptionId, tenantId)
+* `AZURE_SQL_URL`: Azure SQL DB URL
+* `AZURE_STORAGE_CONNECTION_STRING`: Azure Blob Storage Connection URL
+* `DOCKER_ACCESS_TOKEN`: Docker Registry Access Token
+* `DOCKER_USERNAME`: Docker Registry Username
+* `IDENTITY_DNS`: Identity MS AKS ClusterIP
+* `NEWS_API_KEY`: NewsAPI API Key
+* `NEWS_DNS`: News MS AKS ClusterIP
+* `OPENAI_API_KEY`: OpenAI API Key
+* `PERSON_DNS`: Person MS AKS ClusterIP
+* `PROD`: Production status
+* `SEARCH_DNS`: Search MS AKS ClusterIP
+* `SONAR_TOKEN`: SonarQube Access Token

 <p align="right">(<a href="#readme-top">back to top</a>)</p>